ApiLogicServer/Docs/docs/Logic-Why.md

     Rules are **architected for re-use, automatically** applied to all UI Apps, Services, and your custom APIs.

-    Rules are **architected for multi-table performance**, with automatic *pruning* and use of *adjustment* logic to avoid expensive aggregate queries.
+    Rules are **architected for scalable multi-table performance**, with automatic *pruning* and use of *adjustment* logic to avoid expensive aggregate queries.

     * Such optimizations can easily represent *multiple orders of magnitude* - contrast to [Rete engines and `iterator` verbs](#scalability-prune-and-optimize)